-- Behavioral stress management therapy teaches stress management and relaxation techniques to help people avoid becoming focused on illness during stressful situations.
-It may be used together with cognitive behavioral therapy.
+- Behavioral stress management therapy teaches stress management and relaxation techniques to help people avoid focusing on illness during stressful situations.
+Doctors may use it in conjunction with cognitive behavioral therapy.

 Complementary and Alternative Therapies

 Cognitive behavioral therapy and stress management are the cornerstones of treatment for hypochondriasis.
 Acupuncture has also been shown to help.
 Similarly, participating in mindfulness techniques, such as meditation, may help patients manage symptoms.
-Beyond that, few studies have been done on complementary and alternative therapies for hypochondriasis.
+Beyond that, few studies investigated complementary and alternative therapies for hypochondriasis.
 Regular appointments with a CAM health care provider may help relieve health-related fears because of the regularity of the visits, the reassurance from a professional, and the focus on wellness and healthy behaviors.
-Work with someone who is licensed and reputable to develop a solid program of self care and health promotion.
+Work with someone who is licensed and reputable to develop a solid program of self-care and health promotion.

 No scientific studies have examined the effect of nutrition on hypochondriasis.
 However, people with hypochondriasis who also have anxiety or depression may benefit from avoiding alcohol and caffeine.